Mosquito, Grizzly Bear's Head, Lean Man First Nations

 Mosquito, Grizzly Bear's Head, Lean Man First Nations (Capų́ga-Matópa-Hústaga oyáde) is the name of an Assiniboine First Nation in Saskatchewan, Canada.
-It is home to a population of about 300.
+It is home to a population of about 400.

-Origin of the Name and the Constitution of the Community
+Origin of the name and the constitution of the community

-Circa 1890–8, the tribal chief "Misketo" signed Treaty 6, formally incorporating three tribes that had settled in the area as one reservation (as then legally defined in the British Empire of the Dominion of Canada):
+Circa 1890–1898, the tribal chief "Misketo" signed Treaty 6, formally incorporating three tribes that had settled in the area as one reserve: